 There are a number of possible causes of constant hunger in cats, some more serious than others.
 Cats don’t tend to be as food-obsessed as dogs and most (but not all) will self-regulate their food intake.
 However, a common question asked by cat owners is ‘why is my cat hungry all the time’?

-- Has my cat always been like this or has he suddenly become hungrier?
+- Has the cat always been like this or has he suddenly become hungrier?

 - Is he losing or gaining weight?